Skip to main content

 Since its launch in January 2022, the network has worked with 400 reporters and editors from over 100 countries, from editors-in-chief and business editors to photojournalists and climate specialists.
 Any person in the newsroom, from any desk, can join the network.
 Applications are now closed until September 2024.

-Four takeaways from the first semester of our climate network
+Key takeaways from the annual event of our climate network on how to report on this issue.

 Join our free newsletter on the future of journalism